fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Added: Compatibility with theme Uncode.
+* Added: Compatibility with plugin Wawp - OTP Verification, Order Notifications, and Country Code Selector for WooCommerce.
 * Added: Add notice for incompatible plugin WooCommerce Checkout Manager by Quadlayers.
 * Added: Add specific labels for proceed to next step buttons, and add filter `fc_proceed_to_next_step_button_label` to allow more control when changing these button labels.
 * Improved: Compatibility with plugin Mailchimp for WooCommerce.
 Prevent hiding the newsletter checkbox field behind a link button when set as optional.